About:

 Research Interests

-My research focuses on the ways that people use cloth and dress as tools for identity formation, political advocacy, social power and economic revitalization.
-I am particularly interested in the ways that heritage textiles and traditional forms of dress are used for these ends, and in the strategies and struggles of various stakeholders to capitalize on the nonmaterial values embodied in these textiles and dress forms: culture, identity, and difference.
+My research focuses on the ways that people use heritage cloth and traditional dress as tools for community care, political advocacy, identity formation, and economic revitalization.
+I am particularly interested in the strategies and struggles of various stakeholders to capitalize on the values these textiles and attire materialize: culture, memory, identity, and difference.

 Advisors